dogweather/forkful/content/en/elm/files-and-io/reading-a-text-file.md

   \ as readable text, rather than binary data.
 Programmers read text files to access\u2026"
 lastmod: '2024-03-13T22:45:00.026325-06:00'
 model: gpt-4-1106-preview
-summary: "Reading a text file is pulling content from a file that's structured as\
-  \ readable text, rather than binary data.
-Programmers read text files to access\u2026"
+summary: Reading a text file is pulling content from a file that's structured as readable text, rather than binary data.
 title: Reading a text file
 weight: 22
 ---